stat157/questionnaire/README.md

 your learning style?" and 2) any other column of your choosing that you feel helps give us insight into the people in the class.

+The data that we have available in the spreadsheet comes from the real world, which means the data is **dirty**.
+Your job before you visualize the data is to clean it up and transform it into a form that the analyzers and visualizers in your group can use.

+Specifically, this is the data that YOU submitted via the Google Form as part of the Questionnaire for this course so we can better understand you, your skills, and where you're headed after you graduate.
+All identifying data has been redacted from this data!

 Grading
 -------